- Master of Science in Nursing (MSN)

 Program of Study and Degree Audit

-Regardless of the path a student takes within the program, his/her advisor will prepare and share a personalized degree audit using Google Drive.
+Regardless of the path a student takes within the program, their advisor will prepare and share a personalized degree audit using Google Drive.
 This audit is a record of the student's progress toward graduation, including past, present and future courses, course grades, and other pertinent information.
-The degree audit is updated each term and may be viewed at any time by the student, his/her RCF, and other members of the university with access to student records.
+The degree audit is updated each term and may be viewed at any time by the student, their RCF, and other members of the university with access to student records.

 POS Pacing & Time to Degree